 The great thing about gratitude is that the benefits can be enormous, while the cost is minimal.
 It takes little time and effort to let someone know they are appreciated.
 Here are some pointers for how to build a culture of gratitude.

-The first place that employees will look for gratitude is their superiors.
-Feelings of being appreciated by those above them will go a long way towards creating a culture of thankfulness at all levels.
+The first place that employees will look to for gratitude is their superiors.
+Feelings of being appreciated by those above them will go a long way toward creating a culture of thankfulness at all levels.
 Organizations model the behavior of those who are in positions of power.
 Lack of appreciation from above will show up at all levels; lack of appreciation of coworkers, loss of workplace morale, and higher staff turnover.

 Have you ever been part of a group in which the boss always complimented everyone on a job well done?
 How did you feel?
 Maybe the same feeling that you would have if you were part of an email blast that went to everyone.
-Likely you wouldn’t feel that the praise was authentic or sincere.
+Likely, you wouldn’t feel that the praise was authentic or sincere.

 This kind of praise happens when managers have been told that they should thank their staff, but really haven’t internalized it or believe they should have to.
-For them offering gratitude becomes a chore, a task similar to filling monthly reports.
-The problem is their staff can feel this and the praise loses all meaning and can result in a lack of respect for the manager.
+For them, offering gratitude becomes a chore, a task similar to filling monthly reports.
+The problem is their staff can feel this, and the praise loses all meaning and can result in a lack of respect for the manager.
 It takes time and effort to notice specific things about the person receiving praise.

 I once had a manager that had a habit of waiting until a meeting where his superior was present before giving out recognition gifts.
 Instead of feeling recognized, we all felt we were being used by him to gain favor with his boss.
 Sincere praise happens even when no one is looking.

 Just because you may enjoy being praised in front of others doesn’t mean that everyone does.
-Some people are shy and even feel embarrassed to be pointed out in front of their peers or a group.
-Know the individual (or ask fellow colleagues, that know them best, if you are not sure) and give some thought as to the best way to recognize them.
+Some people are shy and even feel embarrassed to be called out in front of their peers or a group.
+Know the individual (or ask fellow colleagues that know them best, if you are not sure) and give some thought as to the best way to recognize them.
 Instead of giving everyone the same recognition gift, find out what the person would appreciate.
 It takes more time and effort, but the receiver will appreciate it more.

 How about starting your monthly meeting by going around the room and having everyone express one thing they are grateful for?
-Or start a gratitude book for the office, that everyone could write in to thank others or mention something good that has happened at work or at home.
+Or start a gratitude book for the office that everyone could write in to thank others or mention something good that has happened at work or at home.
 Discuss ways that you can make gratitude an important theme at your workplace.

-—Harvey Deutschendorf is an emotional intelligence expert, speaker and author of The Other Kind of Smart, Simple Ways to Boost Your Emotional Intelligence for Greater Personal Effectiveness and Success.
+—Harvey Deutschendorf is an emotional intelligence expert, speaker, and author of The Other Kind of Smart, Simple Ways to Boost Your Emotional Intelligence for Greater Personal Effectiveness and Success.
 Follow him on Twitter at @Theeiguy.